Education in the Thirteen Colonies: Dame schools

+Teenagers

-Secondary schools were rare outside major towns such as Boston, New York City, Philadelphia, and Charleston.
-Where they existed, secondary schools generally emphasized Latin grammar, rhetoric, and advanced arithmetic with the goal of preparing boys to enter college.
+Secondary schools were rare in the colonial era outside major towns such as Boston, New York City, Philadelphia, and Charleston.
+Where they existed, secondary schools generally called "academies," were private schools that emphasized Latin grammar, rhetoric, and advanced arithmetic with the goal of preparing boys to enter college.
 Some secondary schools also taught practical subjects such as accounting, navigation, surveying, and modern languages.
 Some families sent their children to live and work with other families (often relatives or close friends) as a capstone to their education.